The vine and the branches

 The Greek word translated 'true' in that verse means real, true, actual, not counterfeit, genuine.
 Jesus said: I am the real, the true, the actual, the genuine vine.

-The Greek word translated 'true' in v1 is closely related to the word translated 'truth' in Joh 14:6.
-Not only is Jesus the truth, but he is also the true vine, the real vine, the genuine vine; and our Father is the gardener.
+The Greek word translated 'true' in v1 comes from the same root word as the Greek word translated 'truth' in Joh 14:6.
+Not only is Jesus the way, the truth and the life, but he is also the real, the true, the genuine vine; and his Father is the gardener.

 Fruitless branches